 Chickens are just as vulnerable to frostbite as any other living creature would be.
 The risk of frostbite is directly dependent on the ambient temperature (also taking into account the wind chill) and length of exposure.
 When it’s cold AND windy, it takes less time for frostbite to occur.

 This is because frostbite develops when ice crystals form in cells and tissues---which can occur anywhere, but the most susceptible areas are the parts of their body that are furthest from their hearts---the legs and feet, comb and wattles.
 When temperatures dip below 40°F, a chicken's body become stressed.
 When the 'real feel' temperature dips below 32°F (which combines outdoor temperature + wind chill factor), chickens are at risk of frostbite.
-No matter what breed they are.
+No matter the breed

 Tips to Preventing Frostbite

-- Seal off any draft leaks.
+- Seal off any drafts.

 - Install a thermometer so you can monitor the temperature and humidity levels inside of your coop.

 - Purchase a thermocube or other temperature controlled device so that the heat source comes on when it drops below 40°F, which will also reduce the risk of forgetting to turn it on or off.